 People who have managed to lose a significant amount of weight through diet, exercise, or weight loss surgery often deal with unattractive loose skin.
 In some cases, the excess skin causes as many problems as the excess pounds that they worked so hard to lose.

-Dr. Nguyen says that excess skin is one of the most common problems that post-bariatric surgery patients face.
+Dr. Nguyen says that excess skin is one of the most common problems that weight loss surgery patients face.
 "It can be one of the biggest hurdles," he says.
 But he adds that it's not a problem that patients will face alone.

 In some cases, excess skin can be prevented or minimized.
 Dr. Nguyen says that exercise is one of the best ways to deal with it.
 "It's not perfect," he says, "but it helps to tighten both the muscle and the skin."

-In some cases, surgery is necessary.
+In some cases, surgery can improve loose skin.
 But not every patient will want to go under the knife.
-For loose skin on the abdomen, there are typically two procedures from which to choose:
+For excess skin on the abdomen, there are typically two procedures from which to choose:

 - Abdominoplasty: Both the muscle and the skin of the abdomen are tightened during this surgical procedure.
 Because it is considered a cosmetic surgery, it is not usually covered by insurance.